In a Nutshell

 New Hampshire's Economic Picture

 New Hampshire is best known for its lead role in the American Revolution, beautiful scenery, and granite production.
-The state also has a good tax system that attracts retirees and investors, but things aren’t that rosy for its residents who require debt relief solutions.
+The state's tax system attracts retirees and investors with the promise of economic opportunity.
+Residents of The Granite State also enjoy a higher-than-average household income and low unemployment.

 How Does New Hampshire Debt Relief Work?